hypothesis/client/docs/config.md

 Configuring the client
 ======================

-The Hypothesis client can be configured by providing a settings object in the body of the hosting page:
+The Hypothesis client can be configured by providing a JSON config object in the body of the hosting page:

 ```html
 <script type="application/json" class="js-hypothesis-config">